 1. Red flags not to ignore when dating someone new: A pattern of inconsistency

-Ladies, if a guy you’re seeing is telling you all the perfect things but rarely acts on them, it’s one of the most obvious red flags a guy is playing you with his sweet words.
+Girls, if a guy you’re seeing is telling you all the perfect things but rarely acts on them, it’s one of the most obvious red flags a guy is playing you with his sweet words.
 When their words don’t match their actions, that right there is a sign of inconsistency.
 It is easy to wonder if you’re asking for too much, but I am here to tell you that you are not.
 You are just asking the wrong person.

 Experiencing inconsistency in a relationship is detrimental to your emotional and psychological health.
 It’s not easy to deal with being ignored by someone you love.
 I speak from experience; in one of my past relationships my ex would constantly send out mixed signals about ‘being there’ for me.
-It was only after we split, I realized that she was selectively supportive of the things that were convenient and mattered to her.
+It was only after we split that I realized that she was selectively supportive of the things that were convenient and mattered to her.

 2. Dating red flags checklist: Emotional unavailability is their forte